 In addition, his, accidentally, misogynistic review of The Girlfriend Experience will likely haunt him for a while yet.
 This may have subsided after Kyle revealed that he considers the video an Old Shame.

-Nightmare Fuel: Many of the films Oancitizen reviews are immensely disturbing, even if he doesn't show most of the more graphic scenes.
+Nightmare Fuel: Many of the films Oancitizen has reviewed are immensely disturbing, even if he doesn't show most of the more graphic scenes.
 The fact that Kyle provides more insight and far fewer jokes in his reviews compared to other TGWTG contributors doesn't help.

 Squick: A vast majority of the films he's reviewed tend to be full of this.
 And he endures all of it... up to a point.